 5. Verify That Your Sales Quota Is Achievable

-Again, this is more of a qualitative assessment and by no means are the 80 percent and five percent figures hard and fast rules.
+Again, this is more of a qualitative assessment and by no means are the 80% and 5% figures hard and fast rules.
 Instead, they are good rules of thumb to check your thinking.
-However, it’s not uncommon for companies to grow at rates far above five percent, and if you are one of those companies, your sales quotas should reflect that growth.
+However, it’s not uncommon for companies to grow at rates far above 5%, and if you are one of those companies, your sales quotas should reflect that growth.

-Example of How to Verify That Your Sales Quota is Achievable
+Example: Verifying That Your Sales Quota Is Achievable

 Based on this comparison, Beth is confident that her ideal performance quota is in alignment with realistic expectations for performance.
 For simplicity’s sake, Beth rounds her ideal performance quota to whole values, using the baseline instead of the ideal if the baseline was higher, and assigns her team the following sales quota: